firefoxos-gamedev/book/front.md

 ## Cover Illustration

-The cover is being done but its not ready yet...
+The cover page was created by Raphael Eckhardt, a designer and illustrator from Brazil.
+You can check out his work and contact him (he is a freelancer) at [http://raphaeleckhardt.com/](http://raphaeleckhardt.com/).

 ## Who should read this book